Bianca Basílio

-Bianca Barbosa Basílio (born 2 February 1996) also known as Bia Basílio is a submission grappler, mixed martial artist and Brazilian Jiu Jitsu (BJJ) competitor.
-A multiple time world champion in coloured belts, Basílio is the 2022 black belt World Jiu-Jitsu Champion, a 2019 Pan American Champion, ADCC Submission Fighting World Champion and a three times Abu Dhabi World Pro Champion.
+Bianca Barbosa Basílio (born 2 February 1996) also known as Bia Basílio is a Brazilian submission grappler, mixed martial artist and Brazilian Jiu Jitsu (BJJ) black belt athlete.

+A multiple time world champion in coloured belts, Basílio is a black belt two-time World Jiu-Jitsu Champion, two-time Pan American Champion, Brazilian National Champion, ADCC Submission Fighting World Champion and a three-time Abu Dhabi World Pro Champion.

 Early life

 Bianca Barbosa Basílio was born on 2 February 1996 in Franca, Brazil, when she was a young age her family moved and settled in Itaquera.

 Career

 Brazilian Jiu-Jitsu

 After practicing gymnastic for a few years she discovered Jiu-Jitsu.
 From the age of 12 she started training with Diogo Almeida, the co-founder of Almeida JJ, at a social project in the back of his house.
 After receiving her orange belt brother Caio Almeida took over her training.
 At 15 she won her first world title in the blue belt junior division.
 In 2016, as a brown belt, Basílio won the Brazil Nationals, the Pan-American Championship and the World Jiu-Jitsu Championship, resulting in her promotion to black belt in December of the same year by her teachers, Caio and Diego Almeida.
 In June 2022 Basílio became the 2022 World Jiu-Jitsu Champion after defeating Amanda Canuto via advantages (0-0, 3-0 advantages).